-Kjerstin Erickson (KJ) is the founder and CEO of Simbi, an online marketplace for freelancers and hobbyists to cashlessly exchange services.
+Kjerstin Erickson (KJ) is the CEO of Simbi, an online marketplace for freelancers and hobbyists to cashlessly exchange services.
 By providing a way for these independent workers to turn their unbooked hours into real economic value, Simbi simultaneously increases the size of the economy while supporting small-scale entrepreneurs to do the flexible work they love.
 In 2014, KJ was a Skoll Skollar at Oxford’s Saïd Business School where she completed her MBA.
 Prior to Oxford, Erickson spent 9 years as the Founder and Executive Director of FORGE, a strategic-impact nonprofit that provides education, skills training, and entrepreneurial resources to more than 70,000 refugees in war-torn Africa.
 Erickson’s awards include the Skoll Scholarship for Social Entrepreneurship, the Do Something Award for public service, and the Stanford Haas Public Service Fellowship.
 She has also been named a “Top 40 Leader Under 40” by the New Leaders Council, a “Person You Should Know” by CNN, and a “Top 10 College Woman” by Glamour Magazine.